 Legacy’s mission is to secure for current and future generations a land base for nature, agriculture, freshwater and recreation in Washtenaw and Jackson Counties and beyond.
 Its office is in Ann Arbor.

 Urged by the love of God, IHM Sisters work with others to build a culture of peace and a right relationship among people, with churches and with the Earth.
 Environmental justice and sustainability are among its core tenets.
-They are based in Monroe.
+It is based in Monroe.

 From the natural areas of the Thumb to the fragmented ecosystems of rural Macomb to the urbanized communities across southeast Michigan, this Rochester-based group conserves, sustains and connects natural areas, lands and waters.

 The Southeast Michigan Land Conservancy conserves natural land and open space including forests, wetlands, meadows, agricultural land,and places of scenic beauty to provide habitat for wildlife and to enrich the lives of people.
 It serves all of southeast Michigan from its office in Superior Township.

 This Detroit-based organization's mission is to improve transportation access and mobility in greater Detroit.
 It improves and promotes public transit across the state as a tool for urban revitalization, to prevent sprawl and to decrease global warming pollution.

 This group of University of Michigan faculty, staff and alumni serve as a catalyst and accelerator for their employer's strides toward carbon neutrality with consideration toward the Intergovernmental Panel on Climate Change's reports and on the university's own announcements.